How frequently you should replace your air filters might depend on the following:

 - Air pollution levels and construction around the house

-For basic 1"–3" air filters, manufacturers often direct you to change them every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or change them even more regularly.
+For basic 1"–3" air filters, manufacturers typically direct you to change them every 30–60 days.
+If you deal with from light to moderate allergies, you could get a better air filter or change them even more regularly.

-Or, if you're in a more remote spot or less occupied house (like a vacation house) and there are a reduced number of cars around, every year might be regular enough.
+Or, if you're in a more remote location or less occupied residence (like a vacation house) and there are not as many cars around, every year might be regular enough.